Welcome to Horizons!

 Welcome to Horizons Elementary!
 We serve grades K-5 in Lacey, Washington.
 We opened our doors in 1992 and have been helping shape successful learned ever since!
 Check out more information about our school below.
 Go Eagles!

 What makes Horizons unique?

-- Horizons is a PBIS (Positive Behaviors Intervention Supports) school, which means that we focus on rewarding students for good behavior in an effort to deter poor behavior choices.
-This philosophy has significantly reduced the number of office referrals, and reinforced positive behaviors.
+- PBIS (Positive Behaviors Intervention & Support) We focus on rewarding students for good behavior in an effort to deter poor behavior.
+This philosophy has significantly reduced the number of office referrals and reinforced positive behaviors.

-- Character Trait Focus, is implemented to support students having a growth mindset, for example Self-Awareness, Grit, Gratitude, and Kindness.
-Students are celebrated and recognized after demonstrating the monthly character trait in/out of the classroom.
+- Character Trait Focus Some examples of traits we focus on are self-awareness, grit, gratitude, and kindness.
+Students are celebrated and recognized after demonstrating their monthly character traits in/out of the classroom.

-- Wild About Reading is a month of fun and learning devoted to literacy.
-During February, we help students develop a love of reading through events like, Character Dress Up Day, special guest readers (family members and celebrities), and our PTSA sponsored Read-A-Thon.
+- Wild About Reading For one month we choose to focus on literacy and fun.
+We help students develop a love of reading through events like Character Dress-Up Day, special guest readers (family members and celebrities), and our PTSA-sponsored Read-A-Thon.

 Academic Gap Goal:

 - 4th and 5th grade Hispanic students increase low risk reading proficiency by 10% as measured in reading comprehension from fall to spring on the EasyCBM reading comprehension benchmark.